biozal/interview-memory-game-java/readme.md

  - sample-data1.json
  - sample-data2.json
  - sample-data3.json
+- sample-data4.json

+Your program should not hard code the file name and instead take it as an argument to run the program.
+Other files **WILL** be used during code review.

 The GameRepositoryFileImp class should be used for reading in the data from the disk and returning the POJO **ONLY**.
 You are free to make as many other classes and interfaces as required to break your code into logical units to be able to test and run the program.